 To comply with all elements of application security, our team used the MASVAS (Mobile App Security Verification Guide) system.
 This standard defines security requirements that can be applied to mobile apps on both iOS and Android.
 All requirements here are divided into two levels, L1 and L2.
 L1 is the basic level of requirements that absolutely all applications must meet, regardless of their purpose.
 The L2 includes applications that have highly sensitive data (this is our application).
 In addition to the security requirements standard, this guide also includes a checklist for testing all MSTG (Mobile Security Testing Guide) requirements, which tester teams can use.

-To cover all the security issues of the mobile application, we conducted a special workshop, wrote a list of all possible iOS security issues and solutions for iOS-applications.
-Below I suggest you read about ios app security best practices and go through each item in more detail.
+To cover all the security issues of the mobile application, we conducted a special workshop and wrote a list of all possible iOS security issues and solutions for iOS applications.
+Below I suggest you read about iOS app security best practices and go through each item in more detail.

 Issue: Both iOS and Android support copying/pasting data via the clipboard.
 Confidential data can be stored, restored, or modified on the clipboard, regardless of whether the data source was initially encrypted.
 If it is in plain text when the user copies it, it will also be in plain text when other applications access the clipboard.